Second Session, 43rd Parliament

 If we’re not careful, what replaces this beauty?
 Will we outsource birdsong to metallic beaks, replace our fish with artificial imitations to replicate annual salmon runs?
 This sounds like a science fiction hypothetical, but a lot of what we couldn’t imagine even 20 years ago is now coming true.
 There is risk to our environment and our species when we sacrifice ourselves and our world to convenience and complacency.
 We risk losing the connection to what is natural, imperfect and alive.

-These are warnings, and too often the voice of the natural world is drowned out or ignored entirely.
+These are warnings, and too often, the voice of the natural world is drowned out or ignored entirely.
 On Earth Day, our responsibility in this place couldn’t be clearer.

 Debra Toporowski / Qwulti’stunaat: Today I rise to recognize the vital contributions of the Clements Centre Society, which has served the Cowichan region since 1957.
 For nearly seven decades, the organization has provided a continuum of care for children, youth, adults and seniors with developmental disabilities, offering essential support that fosters dignity, independence and belonging at every stage of life.

 Clements Centre plays a foundational role in strengthening families and communities.
-Through early intervention child development services, its child care resources and referral programs, the organization supports parents and caregivers across the region, from Saltair to the Malahat, including Duncan, Chemainus, Lake Cowichan and the surrounding communities, helping ensure children receive the care and opportunities they need to thrive.
+Through early intervention child development services, its child care resources and referral programs, the organization supports parents and caregivers across the region — from Saltair to the Malahat, including Duncan, Chemainus, Lake Cowichan and the surrounding communities — helping ensure children receive the care and opportunities they need to thrive.

 Beyond early years supporting, Clements Centre delivers inclusive, personal-centred service for adults, including home-share and staff-lived programs.
-These initiatives provide safe, supportive environments where individuals can build life skills, participate in their communities and pursue meaningful relationships, work and personal goals, always with dignity and choice at the forefront.
+These initiatives provide safe, supportive environments where individuals can build life skills; participate in their communities; and pursue meaningful relationships, work and personal goals — always with dignity and choice at the forefront.

-At the heart of their work, it is a commitment to inclusion, a vision of community where all individuals are valued and celebrated.
-Their holistic approach to supporting not only health and the personal care but also education, housing, employment and recreation, and a cultural and spiritual well-being, reflecting best practices in developmental services and community-based care.
-As demand continues to grow, Clements Centre is advancing a campus-of-care vision, including a new child development centre to expand access to critical services.
+At the heart of their work is a commitment to inclusion, a vision of community where all individuals are valued and celebrated.
+Their holistic approach to supporting not only health and the personal care but also education, housing, employment and recreation and a cultural and spiritual well-being, reflecting best practices in developmental services and community-based care….

 Today let us thank the Clements Centre for the support it provides, the help it offers and the inclusive community it helps to build.